katannyak/UK-Traffic-Accident-Analysis-and-Visualization/README.md

 Contains our final report, a nice infographic for this project, and links to data sources.

 #### [`code`](https://github.com/katannyak/UK-Traffic-Accident-Analysis-and-Visualization/tree/master/code)
-Python code and data sets, e.g. traffic accident, atmospheric pollution, weather forcaste, and policitical sentiment data, used to create the regression model to predict traffic accident probabilities.
+Python code and data sets, e.g. traffic accident, atmospheric pollution, weather forcaste, and policitical sentiment data, used to create the model to predict traffic accident probabilities.

 #### [`data_viz`](https://github.com/katannyak/UK-Traffic-Accident-Analysis-and-Visualization/tree/master/data_viz)
 Python code for our data visualization analysis of UK traffic accidents.